-London, 17th June 2019 – PayByPhone, the global leader in mobile parking payments, today announced it has achieved Carbon Neutral status in the UK.
-The company was assessed by Carbon Footprint Ltd, an internationally recognised body that helps organisations of all sizes, including large global conglomerates and UK governmental bodies, offset their carbon emissions and promote their environmental credentials.
-PayByPhone will offset its carbon footprint near its UK headquarters in Hatfield by planting trees in the grounds of Hatfield House, and by backing a project that supports the reduction of deforestation in the Amazon rainforest.
+We are not just ensuring that our customers improve the planet – we are working on eliminating our own carbon footprint too.
+In May 2019, we achieved Carbon Neutral status in the UK following a rigorous assessment by the Carbon Footprint Ltd, an internationally recognised company that helps organisations offset their carbon emissions.
+We will offset our own carbon footprint near our UK headquarters in Hatfield, Hertfordshire, by planting trees in the grounds of Hatfield House, and by backing the Portel-Pará REDD project that supports the reduction of deforestation in the Amazon Rainforest.

 Kensington and Chelsea Council is the first in the UK to roll out Meters for Trees.
 It is starting to take some of its more than 700 parking machines out of service from 24 June 2019 with an aim to be completely cashless by 2020.
 In addition to the obvious environmental benefits for the council, cashless parking also delivers significant convenience to drivers, as they can start a parking session in a matter of seconds and extend parking sessions from their smart phone or even from their smart watch.

 For every 10 machines in your estate we will commit to offset one tonne of carbon [tCO2e] which includes one tree donated to your borough and funds allocated to the Portel-Pará REDD project, which combats deforestation in the Amazon rainforest.